plausible/docs/docs/plausible-script.md

 <img alt="Plausible Analytics script" src={useBaseUrl('img/add-js-snippet.png')} />

-Installing Plausible Analytics on a site can be a slightly different process depending on what tools you're using.
-[We've put together several integration guides](integration-guides.md) that cover popular website builders and content management systems (CMS).
-These can help you set up and start counting your site visitors in no time.

 ### Where to find your JavaScript snippet

 You can find your JavaScript snippet by [logging into your Plausible account](https://plausible.io/sites).
 Here you'll find the list of websites you've added to Plausible Analytics.